Complex Knowledge Base Question Answering: A Survey: Information Retrieval-based Methods

 Similar to the SP-based methods, it is difficult for IR-based methods to reason the correct answers without any annotations at intermediate steps, since the model cannot receive any feedback until the end of reasoning.
 It is found that this case may lead to spurious reasoning~\cite{He-WSDM-2021}.
 Due to the lack of intermediate state supervision signals, the reward obtained from spurious reasoning may mislead the model.

 \paratitle{Reward shaping strategy for intermediate feedback.} To train model under weak supervision signals, Qiu \etal~\cite{Qiu-WSDM-2020} formulated multi-hop reasoning process over KBs as a process of expanding the reasoning path on graph.
 Based on the encoded decision history, the policy network leveraged attention mechanism to focus on the unique impact of different parts of a given question over triple selection.
-Similar as the strategies for SP-based methods, to alleviate the delayed and sparse reward problem caused by weak supervision signals, they adopted reward shaping strategy to evaluate reasoning paths and provide intermediate rewards.
+To alleviate the delayed and sparse reward problem caused by weak supervision signals, they adopted reward shaping strategy to evaluate reasoning paths and provide intermediate rewards.
 Specifically, they utilized semantic similarity between the question and the relation path to evaluate reasoning status at intermediate steps.

 \paratitle{Learning pseudo intermediate supervision signals.} Besides evaluating the reasoning status at intermediate steps, a more intuitive idea is to infer pseudo intermediate status and augment model training with such inferred signals.
 Inspired by bidirectional search algorithm on graph, He \etal~\cite{He-WSDM-2021} proposed to learn and augment intermediate supervision signals with bidirectional reasoning process.
 Taking entity distribution as suitable supervision signals at intermediate steps, they proposed to learn and leverage such signals under teacher-student framework.
-In the teacher network, the intermediate reasoning entity distributions are inferred and augmented with synchronized bidirectional reasoning process.
-With the learned intermediate entity distributions, the student network can receive feedback along the reasoning process and achieve better performance.

 \paratitle{Multi-task learning for enhanced supervision signals.} While most of existing work focused on enhancing the supervision signals at intermediate steps, few work paid attentions to the entity linking step.
 Most of existing work utilized off-the-shelf tools to locate the topic entity in question, causing error propagation.
 In order to accurately locate the topic entity without annotations, Zhang \etal~\cite{Zhang-AAAI-2018} proposed to train entity linking module through a variational learning algorithm which jointly models topic entity recognition and subsequent reasoning over KBs.
 They also applied the REINFORCE algorithm with variance reduction technique to make the system end-to-end trainable.